bkleinen/bkleinen.github.io/classes/ss2021/info1/labs/index.md

 ## Grading: Lab Reports

-You will need to write a report each week.
-The report must be in English or German, spell-checked and using complete sentences, explaining what you did in the exercise session, that is, the process.
+You will need to write a report each week, which should not be more than 5 pages and in PDF format, with your name on it.
+The report must be in English or German.
+In consists of two parts:

+1. The report on the lab assignment, spell-checked and using complete sentences, explaining what you did in the exercise session, that is, the process.
 Screenshots are welcome.
-Each report should not be more than 5 pages and in PDF format and must have your name on it.
+This part may be written together with others in your team and exchanged within your team.
+Thus, include the name of all authors in this part.

-It must include a reflection on what you learned during the session.
+2. a reflection on what you learned during the session, which is your personal, individual summary.

+Additionally, you upload a zip of your solution's source code.

-They must be submitted to the Moodle area by 22.00 on thursday night.
+Both must be submitted individually to the Moodle area by 22.00 on thursday night.

 [Here are some general guidelines on lab reports.]({{ site.baseurl }}/studies/grading/guideline)